The Business Case for Stillness

 The new comfort zone or rather your courage zone is creating some space to be still, to do nothing other than to think without distraction.
 Stillness is an uncomfortable place because we don’t know how to do it very well.

-A few months ago, I bought an adult coloring book for relaxation but I would only allow myself to color in when my 5 year old daughter would color with me because this gave me the permission I needed.
+A few months ago, I bought an adult colouring book for relaxation but I would only allow myself to colour in when my 5 year old daughter would colour with me because this gave me the permission I needed.
 I was ticking the box of being a good mom and bonding with my child.

 The pace of work is not going to change anytime soon.
 This is why it’s crucial now more than ever to introduce the habit of building in a Power Nour ™ into your day or 15 minutes at the least.